 Partially by coincidence and partially by design, many peer to peer lending platforms emerged in the aftermath of the 2008 banking crisis, which led to several intuitions scaling back their lending operations.
 While loan approval rates at the big banks have since rebounded some, the need for alternatives is still strong.
 That’s why more and more individuals and small businesses are turning to peer to peer and other online lenders seeking funds.

 If you’re considering obtaining a personal or small business loan from a P2P platform, here’s what you should be aware of:

 What to use P2P loan funds for

 The vast majority of personal loans obtained on peer to peer platforms go towards one thing: debt consolidation.
 Because credit card interest rates are infamously high, often times paying off card balances with a loan can help save consumers some cash.
-In fact Lending Club reports their borrowers save an average of 35% in interest compared to their credit cards while Upstart pegs customer savings at 27%.
+In fact Lending Club has previously reported that their borrowers save an average of 35% in interest compared to their credit cards while Upstart pegs customer savings at 23%.

 Of course paying off existing debt isn’t the only use for P2P loans.
 Other popular reasons for borrowing include big-ticket purchases, home renovations, and other expenses.
 Plus, even if loans aren’t specifically billed as “business loans,” personal loans can also be used as capital.

 While there are several reputable lending platforms — like the ones mentioned above — that operate exclusively online, there are unfortunately some scammers out there as well.
 To combat this threat it’s easy to conduct a quick search and see what information you can find on the company.
 You’ll want to look for media coverage from reputable sites (Reuters, CNNMoney, TechCrunch, VentureBeat, etc.), which regularly cover FinTech companies.
 This will help you determine if a company is legitimate before you share sensitive information with them.
 Additionally you should never give a lender money upfront for a loan.